suvraadeep/Course-ChatBot/README.md

 pip install -r requirements.txt
 ```

+### Note: The book I used is stored in `Books` folder

-### Create a `.env` file in the root directory and add all your credentials as follows:
+### Step 03- Create a `.env` file in the root directory and add all your credentials as follows:
 We will use Pinecone database for this project but again you can use ChromaDB or any database of your choice
+You need to generate it yourself
 ```ini
 PINECONE_API_KEY = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
 PINECONE_API_ENV = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
 ```

-### Download the quantized model from the link provided below.
+### Step 04- Download the quantized model from the link provided below.

 ```ini